Thursday, May 30, 2019

 By the time they moved to Fridhemsgatan Henning had a good job in Stockholm.
 He was an editor for a major publisher, perhaps Bonniers but no-one is sure.
 Like many Swedish dignitaries he was a Good Templar, that is, a strict teetotaller.
 It was important for his reputation that he never even attended a gathering where alcohol was served.
 When my mother and father got married in 1957, the toasts were in sparkling pear juice!

-I don't remember Farbror Henning but as I was born in 1958 I suppose our lives probably overlapped a bit.
+I don't remember Farbror Henning but we must have met each other once or twice when I was still a baby.
 His death was a sad accident.
 He slipped on an icy street and slid under a moving bus.
 He was run over by the rear wheels.

 Lydia and Hildur Gulliksson